moribellamy/graytabby/README.md

 # Demo
 [![GrayTabby demo](https://img.youtube.com/vi/24_mo9sSyjo/0.jpg)](https://youtu.be/24_mo9sSyjo)

-# Download
-You can download and install manually from the [release page](https://github.com/moribellamy/graytabby/releases).
-Soon GrayTabby will be in the Chrome/FireFox web extension stores.

 # Licensing
 The source code is [MIT](LICENSE).
 Some images are [only allowed for distribution with GrayTabby](assets/img/blobbycat/LICENSE), so derivative works may not use them.